KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Detective Bill Plait was well into REM sleep when his cell phone went off on the nightstand beside the bed.
 First it vibrated on the wooden surface and then it started buzzing and finally, before he could reach for it, the thing started ringing with the sound of an old fashioned rotary phone.
 His arm slapped at the clock radio for a moment until he realized it was not the alarm but the department phone.
 Bringing the smart phone to his ear he groggily said, “Plait.”

 The dispatcher ran through a list of department jargon that ended with homicide and an address.
 Plait sat up and looked back over at the sleeping form of his wife.
 Francine didn’t appear to be awake.
 She was a pretty deep sleeper and rarely stirred when his phone went off at all hours of the night.
 He got up and padded into the bathroom, closing the door before clicking on the light.
 Asking for the address again, he acknowledged the call and hung up.
 It was two AM in the morning on a Saturday.
-Plait releaved himself and then brushed his hair and teeth before throwing on Friday’s pants and shirt.
+Plait relieved himself and then brushed his hair and teeth before throwing on Friday’s pants and shirt.
 He didn’t want to wake his wife by opening drawers and digging in his closet to find clean clothes.

 After grabbing his badge and pistol he made his way through a dark home to the front door and unlocked it to leave.
 What he wanted most was a hot coffee, but at this time of night, Starbucks wasn’t serving.
 The nerve of them.